 Safe return to the office

-The roll-out of vaccines throughout 2021 will help in the return to the office.
-However, employees will still be wary, and not all want to go back full time.
+The roll-out of vaccines throughout 2021 helped in the return to the office to an extent.
+However, employees are still wary, and not all want to go back full time.
 Nearly 70% of respondents to a University of Chicago survey would still avoid some activities like taking a crowded metro after a vaccine is rolled out.
 Transport fears are just one health and safety issue employers will need to plan for in any return to the office.

-Powell 365 is a complete digital workplace solution combining a corporate intranet platform, Powell Intranet, with Powell Teams, the Microsoft Teams app for improved governance and employee experience.
-To learn more about how Powell 365 can help your organization overcome leadership challenges in 2021 contact our team today to organize a demo.
+Powell Software offers a complete digital workplace solution combining a corporate intranet platform, Powell Intranet, with Powell Teams, the Microsoft Teams app for improved governance and employee experience.
+To learn more about how Powell Software can help your organization overcome leadership challenges in 2021 contact our team today to organize a demo.